ypj06/whisper-fastapi/README.md

 ## 📝 Usage Guide

-1. **Batch Directory Processing**
+### 1. Batch Directory Processing

-1.In the Streamlit sidebar, select the model size, language, and output formats 2.Enter the path to your media files folder
+1. In the Streamlit sidebar, select the model size, language, and output formats
+2. Enter the path to your media files folder
-3.Click Load Model (if not already loaded)
+3. Click **Load Model** (if not already loaded)
-4.Click Start Batch Transcription
+4. Click **Start Batch Transcription**
-5.SRT and TXT files will be generated in the same folder as your media files
+5. SRT and TXT files will be generated in the same folder as your media files

+---

-2. **Single File Upload**
+### 2. Single File Upload

-1.Go to the Single File Upload tab
+1. Go to the **Single File Upload** tab
-2.Upload an audio/video file
+2. Upload an audio/video file
-3.Select the language and output format
+3. Select the language and output format
-4.Click Transcribe
+4. Click **Transcribe**
-5.Download the generated SRT and TXT files directly from the web interface
+5. Download the generated SRT and TXT files directly from the web interface